-Center for Medical Image Science and Visualization (CMIV) is a multidisciplinary research center initiated by Linköping University, the County Council of Östergötland and Sectra AB.
+Center for Medical Image Science and Visualization (CMIV) is a multidisciplinary research center initiated by Linköping University, Region Östergötland and Sectra AB.

 CMIV conducts focused front-line research within multidisciplinary projects providing solutions to tomorrow’s clinical issues.
 The mission is to develop future methods and tools for image analysis and visualization for applications within health care and medical research.

 Despite the primacy of flow, cardiac diagnostics still rely almost exclusively on tools focused on morphological assessment.
 Flow characteristics are often assumed rather than measured directly.
 Suitable non-invasive tools for characterizing and measuring flow dynamics are needed to push our medical effectiveness to the next level.